 Eschewing the common practice in multi-family structures of a long, uninviting interior corridor lined with apartment doors on either side, all circulation for Williams Terrace occurs on the exterior porches.

-Seniors often feel isolated in apartment buildings, so the porches are deep enough to provide exterior seating ?rooms? and encourage interaction among the residents.
+Seniors often feel isolated in apartment buildings, so the porches are deep enough to provide exterior seating rooms that encourage interaction among the residents.
 Taking a cue from the historic louvered shutters found on Charleston’s piazzas, sliding louvered screens will allow for the residents to adjust the amount of shade desired, depending on the time of day.
 This will create an ever-changing, dynamic façade.